dascroft/Solving-TDSE-for-an-Arbitrary-V-x-/README.md

 *insert code here*

-and outputs the solution to the Hamiltonian with that potential.
+and outputs the solution to the Hamiltonian with that potential as a gif saved to a desired path.
+The user can specify what function of V(x) they desire and specify the associated parameters, i.e kx^2, with parameters k being the coefficent and p being the power.
+Using the Crank–Nicolson method, the wavefunction is then resolved within the specified potential and the output is given as animated .gif.

 $$H = \frac{1}{2} \frac{\partial}{\partial x} + V(x)$$